iechor/docs/content/scout/policy/ci.md

 ![Policy evaluation comment in GitHub PR](../images/scout-policy-eval-ci.webp)

-This example has demonstrated how to run policy evaluation in CI with GitHub Actions.
-Docker Scout also supports other CI platforms.
-For more information, see [Docker Scout CI integrations](../integrations/_index.md#continuous-integration).
+This example has demonstrated how to run policy evaluation in CI with GitHub Actions. iEchor Scout also supports other CI platforms.
+For more information, see [iEchor Scout CI integrations](../integrations/_index.md#continuous-integration).